New factorization algorithm based on a continuous representation of truncated Gauss sums: Implementation using an optical interferometer with variable optical paths

 The $M$ terms in the truncated exponential sum correspond, respectively, to $M$ different regions in a liquid crystal cell with the same thickness $d_{m}\equiv d$.

-The basic experimental setup is showed in Fig. \ref{grating}: an incoming polychromatic plane wave, in the ordinary mode, interacts with a liquid crystal grating with $M$ slits.
-Such a grating consists of $M$ liquid crystal regions, with $M$ different variable applied voltages $V_{m}$, with $m=1,2,...,M$, and a slit at the end of each region.
+The basic experimental setup is shown in Fig. \ref{grating}.
+An incoming polychromatic plane wave, in the ordinary mode, interacts with a liquid crystal grating with $M$ slits.
+Such a grating consists of $M$ liquid crystal regions, with $M$ different variable applied voltages $V_{m}$, where $m=1,2,...,M$, and a slit at the end of each region.

-So, when the incoming polychromatic plane wave interacts with the liquid crystal grating, it gives rise to $M$ different electromagnetic phase terms, which can be manipulated in an appropriate way, varying the applied voltages $V_{m}$ and so the associated indexes of refraction.
-Such terms superpose coherently in the focal point of a lens.
+So, when the incoming polychromatic plane wave interacts with the liquid crystal grating, it gives rise to $M$ different electromagnetic phase terms, which can be manipulated in an appropriate way, by varying the applied voltages $V_{m}$ until the condition in Eq. (\ref{pNm}) is satisfied.
+Such terms superpose coherently in the focal point of a lens, reproducing a continuous truncated exponential sum.

-At this point, it is very easy to implement the algorithm previously described in order to reproduce exponential sums.

-Of course, in the experimental realization of such approach, we need to take into account the dispersion associated with the broadband spectrum of the source.
-Such problem can be overcome performing several measurements in different ranges of the spectrum of the light source such that the relative dispersion in each range is negligible.
+Of course, in the experimental realization of such an approach, we need to take into account the dispersion associated with the broadband spectrum of the source.
+Such problem can be overcome by performing several measurements in different ranges of the spectrum of the light source such that the relative dispersion in each range is negligible.

-It is also important to point out that the larger the maximum achievable optical path, the larger is also the maximum achievable truncation parameter $M$ in Eq. (\ref{phases2}).
-Unfortunately, in the liquid crystal approach, the maximum range of variation of the optical paths is limited by the thickness $d$ of the liquid crystal cells and by the birefringence, calculated when no voltage is applied \footnote{ For example, the liquid crystals represented in Fig. \ref{lq} have a birefringence $\triangle n_{V=0} \sim 0.3$, calculated when no voltage $V$ is applied.}.
-Consequently, both these parameters determine the maximum number of terms in the truncated exponential sum and the maximum range of possible number $N$ we can factorize.
+It is also important to point out that the larger the maximum achievable optical path, the larger is also the maximum achievable truncation parameter $M$ in Eq. (\ref{expphys}).
+Unfortunately, in the liquid crystal approach, the maximum range of variation of the optical paths is limited by the thickness $d$ of the liquid crystal cells and by the birefringence, calculated when no voltage is applied.
+Consequently, both these parameters determine the maximum number of terms in the truncated exponential sum and the maximum range of possible numbers $N$ we can factorize.